pernix25/stockScraper/database stuff/ReadMe.txt

-How to create the databse for stockScraper
+How to create the database for stockScraper step 1: Login to mysql on computer
-Make sure mysql is installed via community installer This step guide is for mac users

-Open up terminal and run:
-    cd /usr/local/mysql/bin
-    ./mysql -u root -p
-Enter password for mysql
+step 2:
 Execute the following scripts in the command line:
     source /path_to/database_create.sql;

+optional:
 to resest the database run:
     source /path_to/reset.sql;